top of page

 Article 80

-Due to the evolution of technology and security threats, and to new legal contributions on the matter, GTCLOUD reserves the right to modify this Policy when necessary.
+Due to the evolution of technology and security threats themselves, and the new legal contributions in the matter, GTCLOUD reserves the right to modify this Policy when necessary.
 Changes made to this Policy will be disclosed to all GTCLOUD collaborators.

 Article 81